Mike Del Grande: School trustee

 Del Grande was later re-elected as a school trustee after his son John, who was trustee for almost eleven years opted not to seek re-election.
-In 2014, he became the Chairman of the school board once more, until 2015.
+In 2014, he became the chairman of the school board once more, until 2015.

 On November 7, 2019, during discussions to update the TCDSB Code of Conduct to match the Ontario Human Rights Code and be more inclusive and protective of LGBTQ2S+ students by adding specific terms gender identity, gender expression, family status and marital status, Del Grande stood up to move an amendment asking for several other terms to added including bestiality, pedophilia and terms related to rape, cannibalism and vampirism to be added to the list.
 Facing severe backlash, including a public petition made with over 2,100 signatures as of December 2019, his proposed amendment was eventually ruled out of order and was withdrawn.
 Del Grande claimed he was trying to illustrate just how slippery a slope the original concept was.
 On an interview he said “My point was that we do not accept or view that which is not compatible with our faith ...
 Eight trustees deemed otherwise and I wanted to point out to them that if they want to use those same arguments … then what about all these other people that you say Jesus loves, etc?
 Why stop there, then?
 Why not continue your inclusion, if you will, on all these other terms?”.
 He has received calls from other trustees and members of the Toronto LGBTQ2S+ advocates to publicly apologize.
-Following formal public complaints, an investigation could be launched into Del Grande’s actions and potential “sanctions” could be put into place if it’s found that he breached the Board’s code of conduct.
+Following formal public complaints, an investigation could be launched into Del Grande's actions and potential “sanctions” could be put into place if it's found that he breached the Board's code of conduct.

+On March 21, 2024, Del Grande introduced a motion to fly the International Pro-Life flag at all TCDSB schools during the month of May.
+The motion also proposed that TCDSB staff and students should be encouraged to attend the annual National March for Life, as well as that staff and students who cannot attend the march must be taught about the Catholic Church's teachings on abortion while the march takes place.
+The motion was supported by the Campaign Life Coalition.
+It was defeated by a vote of 8 to 2.